Child Custody Mediation

 Are both parties interviewed together?

 Yes.
 Mediators interview both parties together.
 The exception to this policy is if there has been an alleged history of domestic violence or when there is a protective order in effect and one party has requested separate interviews.
-(Family Code 3181) see below
+(Family Code FAM 3181) see below

-Domestic Violence or Restraining Order has occured?
+Domestic Violence or Restraining Order has occurred?

 If there has been a history of domestic violence or if there is a restraining order in place, the parties are entitled to separate mediation sessions and customers are advised to inform the front counter staff of the restraining orders prior to the setting of the mediation appointments.
 This will allow court staff the ability to set separate appointments and maintain confidential address